dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 $
 [*] Closed connection to 83.136.252.57 port 49324
 ```
-woow we got flag ! after hours and people getting first blood in 3 min 😪
+woow we got flag ! after hours and people getting first blood in 3 min 😪 anyways thanks a loot for steaking till the end and i have you learned something new.

 referrences: